Is John Lewis broadband any good?

 John Lewis entered the broadband market in 2012, growing out of the now-defunct Waitrose Broadband and Green Bee Broadband.

-John Lewis Broadband is provided by Plusnet, so you’ll get all the same network reliability offered by the Yorkshire brand.
+John Lewis Broadband was provided by Plusnet, with all the same network reliability offered by the Yorkshire brand.

-It is focused on a simple proposition of without multiple add-ons.
-There are just three main packages available, each on a 12 month contract: Unlimited (ADSL 17Mbps), Fibre (38Mbps), and Fibre Extra (76Mbps).
+It was focused on a simple proposition of without multiple add-ons.
+There were just three main packages available, each on a 12 month contract: Unlimited (ADSL 17Mbps), Fibre (38Mbps), and Fibre Extra (76Mbps).

-A phone line with Evening and Weekend Calls comes as standard at no extra cost across the range.
-Extra calls packages are available.
+A phone line with Evening and Weekend Calls came as standard at no extra cost across the range.
+Extra calls packages were available.

-If you need a phone line installed and are taking John Lewis Broadband, it’ll cost £49.99 to get a new line put in.
+If you needed a phone line installed with John Lewis Broadband, it cost £49.99 to get a new line put in.

-All John Lewis Broadband is sold as unlimited usage, which means you can stream and download to your heart’s content without worrying about hitting any data caps.
+All John Lewis Broadband was sold as unlimited usage, which meant you could stream and download to your heart’s content without worrying about hitting any data caps.

-John Lewis is one of the few providers to offer a freephone customer service line 24 hours a day, seven days a week.
+John Lewis was one of the few providers to offer a freephone customer service line 24 hours a day, seven days a week.

 Not sure if John Lewis is right for you?
 Have a look at what else you could get with our best broadband deals and compare before you order.